-There is the potential that the Project will result in a residual impact to habitat for threatened fauna species that may require offsets for the following species:
+There is the potential that the Project will result in a residual impact to MNES habitat for threatened fauna species that may require offsets.
+A full breakdown of these impacts is provided in Table 3-3 Summary of impacts on MNES and MSES.